Xeveo/cursor-commands/schema-review.md

 - NOT NULL, UNIQUE, and CHECK constraints
 - Appropriate default values and computed columns
 - Missing constraints that could prevent invalid states
-- Validation happening only in application code
+- Critical validation happening only in application code

-### 3. Index Strategy
+### 3. Indexing & Performance

 Assess indexing choices for query patterns, write performance, and maintenance overhead.